SmithyAT/UltiTuner/README.md

 `ultituner cooldown on -p 192.168.0.23`

-### Clear Abort, Awaiting Clean-Up
+### Clear Bed, Awaiting Clean-Up
 When you abort a print job in an early stage, so during the heat-up phase, before the print actually starts, the printer is asking you after the abort if you want to retry the job or not.
 In the DigitalFactory you see a message like "Aborted, Awaiting Clean-Up".
 You cannot start another print job until someone presses the button on the printer's display.

-With the `clearabort` command, you can clear the message on the printer's display, and the printer is ready again to accept new print jobs.
+Another case is when your print job has finished, you removed the object, but finally forgot to click the button that you have cleared the print bed.

-Notice that it is not working when the printer has already started to print.
+With the `clearbed` command, you can clear the message on the printer's display, and the printer is ready again to accept new print jobs.

 #### Clear the message
-`ultituner clearabort -p 192.168.0.23`
+`ultituner clearbed -p 192.168.0.23`

 ### SSH Server